JaGuzmanT/CONCORNET2023/README.md

 <p align="justify"> CONCORNET2023 will come in handy for the continued development of concrete corrosion detection tasks on algorithms based on deep learning, a field gaining momentum in Civil Engineering applications. </p>

-## Description of files: ✍️
+## Files description: ✍️
-The repository contains a directory named Images, which contains the corrosion images on concrete structures in three sub-directories, train (632), test(79), and val (79).
-All the images are two-dimensional color images with .jpg extension.
+<p align="justify"> The repository contains a directory named Images, which contains the corrosion images on concrete structures in three sub-directories, train (632), test(79), and val (79).
+All the images are two-dimensional color images with .jpg extension. </p>

-Also, this repository stores a file named best.pt, which contains the computed weights using the YOLOv3 framework (ultralytics/yolov3) by the authors.
-The retrieved weights are parameters related to the employment of CONCORNET2023.
+ <p align="justify"> Also, this repository stores a file named best.pt, which contains the computed weights using the YOLOv3 framework (ultralytics/yolov3) by the authors.
+The retrieved weights are parameters related to the employment of CONCORNET2023. </p>

 ## Definition of acronyms: ✨
 CONCORNET2023: Concrete Corrosion Network 2023.